Anne Donahue: Vermont House

 Anne Donahue, a Republican, has been serving as a representative on the Vermont House of Representatives since 2003.
-She represents the Washington-2 district, which includes the Washington County towns of Moretown, Northfield, and Roxbury.
-Donahue has been serving on the Mental Health Oversight Committee since 2003, as has been described in the Rutland Herald as "one of the Legislature's strongest mental health advocates".
-Donahue was also the ranking minority member of the Human Services Committee.
+She represents the Washington-1 district, which includes the Washington County towns of Northfield, and Berlin.
+Donahue served on the Mental Health Oversight Committee (2003-2006), as has been described in the Rutland Herald as "one of the Legislature's strongest mental health advocates".
+Donahue has served as the ranking member of the House Human Services Committee and as Vice-Chair of the House Health Care Committee, as well as on the House Rules Committee.

 On April 2, 2009, Donahue was one of five Vermont House Republicans who voted in favor of a bill allowing same-sex marriages in the state; the bill passed with an overall vote of 95–52.
 Donahue was instrumental in amending the bill to clarify a distinction between civil and religious marriage.
 The Log Cabin Republicans, a gay and lesbian political organization, awarded their annual Uncommon Courage Award in April 2009 to Donahue and seven other Vermont Republican lawmakers for their votes in favor of gay marriage.

-Donahue ran for re-election in 2024 as an Independent.
+Donahue ran for and won re-election in 2024 as an Independent.

 Personal life

-Donahue is a single mother of an adopted adult son.
-She is Roman Catholic, and is a member, lector and extraordinary minister of Holy Communion at the St. John the Evangelist RC Church in Northfield.
+Donahue is Roman Catholic, and is a member, lector and extraordinary minister of Holy Communion at the St. John the Evangelist RC Church in Northfield.
 Her favorite movies are Life is Beautiful and Romero, and her favorite books are The Yearling by Marjorie Kinnan Rawlings, Little Men by Louisa May Alcott and To Kill a Mockingbird by Harper Lee.